jonohayon/vson/README.md

 ```

 #### Child-Schema
-A child schema is an array of schemas.
+A child schema is accepted as array of schemas.
 For example:
 ```javascript
 {
     prop: [{